-Shelly has been working with pregnant people as a doula, midwife assistant, and massage therapist for 20 years.
+Shelly has been working with pregnant people as a doula, midwife assistant, and massage therapist for over 20 years.
 She has studied many holistic practices and brings all this knowledge forward when working with clients.
 When not at work, you will find Shelly hanging out with her family, assisting other community midwives, or living it up with friends in the Old West End (Toledo, Oh).

 "In 2006, I founded and maintained Kneading Time Holistic Therapy Center in Sylvania, Ohio.
 One of the most popular events to be born of that era that still exists is the Natural Living Festival, and the monthly 'complimentary' education and healing-share events.
-Unfortunately, the center closed in 2009 but within the next 5-10 years, I intend to re-establish a birth & wellness center, and support community access to services via the Toledo Birth Collective, a local group offering inclusive, holistic practices for NWO & SEM.
+Unfortunately, the center closed in 2009 but within the next 5-10 years, I intend to re-establish a birth & wellness center, and support community access to services via the Toledo Birth Collective, a local non-profit group offering inclusive, holistic practices for NWO & SEM.

 Midwife, Massage Therapist, Childbirth Educator, Energy Healing Practitioner